 Restore Blue Line Service

-Metro states that this is necessary to prevent overcrowding on the Orange and Silver Line, given limitted space in the Rosslyn Tunnel.
-However, in the first 4 months since those cuts, Metro's own data indicates that the Blue Line is the most crowded line in the system during the afternoon rush hour and has exceeded WMATA's acceptable crowding standards every month in the past year.
+Metro states that these cuts were necessary to prevent overcrowding on the Orange and Silver Line, given limited space in the Rosslyn Tunnel.
+However, in the first year since those cuts, Metro's own data indicates that the Blue Line is 20% more crowded than any other line in the system during the afternoon rush hour and has exceeded WMATA's acceptable crowding standards every month in the past year.

 Recognizing that the service cuts are not necessary and inconvenience many riders, we request that Metro respect the needs of the many Blue Line riders and reverse these service cuts.

 Save The Blue Line needs your help with “WMATA Board of Directors: Restore Blue Line Service”.
 Join Save The and 646 supporters today.